SebastianSiuda/academic-kickstart/content/author/admin/_index.md

 +++

-Hi, I am Ph.D.
-Fellow at the Cologne Graduate School.
+Hi, I am a research associate at the University of Cologne.
 My psychological research focuses on interpersonal trust.
-I try to investigate under which conditions people trust, how they assess other people's trustworthiness and how I can become very rich from all this research (please help).
+I try to investigate under which conditions people trust, how they assess other people's trustworthiness and (so far unsuccessfully) how I can become very rich from all this research.

-Apart from my research at the University of Cologne, I also offer psychological coaching to anyone interested.
+Apart from my research at the University of Cologne, I also offer psychological coaching.
 Issues for a coaching session might include questions like "What should I do after graduation?" or "What can I do to reach my goals?".